khulnasoft-lab/design.khulnasoft.com/contents/components/skeleton-loader.md

 If content can be loaded instantly it is a good indicator that it does not need to be replaced, think of action-based components (e.g. buttons, input fields, checkboxes, toggles, etc.).
 Secondary dynamic content that is revealed upon user interaction should typically never be replaced by a skeleton state as those items should already be loaded in by the time the user is able to interact with them (e.g. toasts, dropdown menu's, modals, etc.).

 Skeleton objects should generally be visualized by simple primitives which mimic the original content in a recognizable way.
 It is recommended to use a more elaborate form if that is needed to make the component recognizable.

 ### Creating skeleton states

 Designers should provide additional skeleton state designs.
-Developers can then recreate those by applying the skeleton loader class to their elements.
+Developers can then recreate those by using the `<gl-skeleton-loader>` component.

 ## Design specifications